project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 ### API Keys

-- Sunbird implementors currently need to get a API key for accessing EkStep platform, since the content is stored there.
-In the future, Sunbird will support more content stores.

 - Sunbird implementors currently need to get an API key for accessing EkStep platform.
 Since the content is stored here.
 In the future, Sunbird will support more content stores.

 - To initially try Sunbird, request for the keys from the EkStep QA environment.